ssoomets/ssoomets/README.md

-- 👋 Heya, I’m @ssoomets
+Heya, I'm @ssoomets.
+A bit about me:
 - 👀 I’m into data analysis and applying data in various business scenarios.
 I'm highly interested in practical solutions within already established data architecture and tools.

 - 📫 See my profile for contact details.